 of hearing and cervical spine pain issues.
 Poulin Chiropractic of Herndon and Ashburn hears stories

-of improvement in Ashburn chiropractic patients for seemingly unrelated things that brought them
+of improvement in Ashburn chiropractic patients for issues not

 into Poulin Chiropractic of Herndon and Ashburn for chiropractic care.
 Patients are elated!